nopnop2002/esp-idf-cc1101/MultiReceiver/README.md

 CC1101 can communicate with devices that have the same synchronization word.
 In other words, it cannot communicate with devices that have a different synchronization word.
-Using this function allows you to communicate with multiple devices.
+Using this function allows you to communicate with a specific device.

 - Receiver1
 ```